 - If the security setting is Very High, all certificate requests require a token.
 Perform the procedure that is described in this topic. - If the security setting is High, certificates are automatically deployed to hosts that are known to the master server.
-If the host is not known to the master server. the certificate must be deployed using an authorization token.
-In that case, perform the procedure that is described in this topic. - To understand what it means to be known to the master server, see the following topic: - See "About certificate deployment security levels" on page 279. - If the security setting is Medium, this procedure may be less likely because certificates are automatically deployed to all hosts that request one.
+If the host is not known to the master server, the certificate must be deployed using an authorization token.
+In that case, perform the procedure that is described in this topic.
+To understand what it means to be known to the master server, see the following topic:

+If the security setting is Medium, this procedure may be less likely because certificates are automatically deployed to all hosts that request one.
 However, the master server must be able to cross verify the IP and host name of the host that is requesting a certificate.